 Of course, passing legislation is an important step, but to guarantee implementation, it needs to be widely known and accepted.
 In an unprecedented PR move, the Nepali government took out adds in all newspapers, covering the entire first page with this news, texts were sent to all subscribers, billboards were placed all over town to graphically show the four schemes.
 The 27th of November was even declared National Social Security Day, to be celebrated yearly and offering an opportunity to yearly remind the government of its now very public commitment.

-After only one month, already 200 companies had enrolled in this system.
-The Social Security Fund (SSF) started collecting monthly instalments from June 2019.
+After only one month, already 200 companies have enrolled in this system.
+If everything goes as planned, the Social Security Fund (SSF) will start collecting monthly instalments from the 22nd of June 2019.
 As per the scheme, of the total fund collected, SSF will allocate 3.22 per cent for medical treatment, health and maternity security and 4.52 per cent for occupational accident and disability security.
 It will allot 0.87 per cent for dependent family security and 91.39 per cent for old age security.

-Of course Nepali trade unions gathered many of their members across the country to celebrate and inform workers of these new rights, and they'll be there to help ensure the government effectively covers all Nepali workers and rolls out all comprehensive social protection schemes and doesn't just stop at these four basic schemes.
+Of course Nepali trade unions gathered many of their members across the country to celebrate and inform workers of these new rights, and they'll be there to help ensure the government rolls out all comprehensive social protection schemes and doesn't just stop at these four basic schemes.